-A joint venture of Rhode Island College and Lincoln High School, the Early Enrollment Program enables seniors to earn simultaneously college credit and high school credit for a course taken as part of their regular senior year program.
-The course is taught by a Lincoln High School faculty member following the curriculum prescribed by Rhode Island College.
-Upon successful completion of the course, the credits earned will be kept on file in the Rhode Island College records office to be applied toward a degree at Rhode Island College or possibly transferred to some other college.
-Payment must be made to Rhode Island College to receive credit.
+A joint venture of Rhode Island College, University of Rhode Island, and Lincoln High School, the Early Enrollment Program enables students to simultaneously earn college credit and high school credit for a course taken as part of their regular schedule.
+The course is taught by a Lincoln High School faculty member following the curriculum prescribed by Rhode Island College or the University of Rhode Island.
+Upon successful completion of the course, the credits earned will be kept on file in the Rhode Island College or University of Rhode Island Records Office to be applied toward a degree at Rhode Island College/University of Rhode Island or possibly transfer to other colleges throughout the United States.
+Payment must be made to Rhode Island College or University of Rhode Island to receive credit if it is not covered by the Rhode Island General Fund.